zeroc-ice/ice/java-compat/BUILDING.md

 Tests are started from the dev machine using the `allTests.py` script, similar to the other language mappings.
-The script uses Ice for Python to communicate with the Android app, therefore you must build the [Python mapping] (../../python) before continuing.
+The script uses Ice for Python to communicate with the Android app, therefore you must build the [Python mapping](../../python) before continuing.

 You also need to add the `tools\bin`, `platform-tools` and `emulator` directories from the Android SDK to your PATH.
 On macOS, you can use the